rin67630/Soft-Power-MPPT/Hardware/About CV Injection.md

 circuit.
 It is a good praxis to initialize the PWM outputs upon booting to that value.

-Caveats:
+**Caveats: **

-the injection technique is safe to use for a limited range of output voltages, ideally, what is required for battery charging and solar controllers.
+The injection technique is safe to use for a limited range of output voltages, ideally, what is required for battery charging and solar controllers.
 The software cc control is however too slow to protect the buck controller against inadvertent shorts; small buck converters without currently limitation will burn without notice...